William Davidson Foundation

 Getting on Their Radar

-While the foundation does not have a public application process, there are strategic approaches for organizations working in their focus areas:
+Whilst the foundation does not have a public application process, there are strategic approaches for organisations working in their focus areas:

 Leveraging Network Connections: The foundation finds "most of its grantees through networking and referrals from other grantmakers."
-Organizations should:
+Organisations should:

 - Seek warm introductions from current Davidson Foundation grantees